 Shetland Herd in Australia

 Seven Shetland calves were born in Australia in early 2015 from embryos created in Scotland in 2013 and implanted in Ayrshire heifer surrogates in 2014.
 There are four heifers and three bulls.
 These are the only Shetland cattle outside the UK.
 The herd was established by Paddy Zakaria, a member of the SCHBS Management Committee, to ensure the security of the breed by the creation of an off-shore gene pool.
 Shetland cattle have been taken out of the UK before, notably a breeding group taken to the Falkland Islands after the war.
 However, there was no systematic plan to create a viable herd and no members of this group have survived.
 Semen has been collected and shipped to Australia to ensure the diversity of the new herd and the genetics now in Australia represent 93% of the total gene pool of the breed.
+Further semen collection is underway.
 The first generation of calves born from Shetland heifers is due later in 2017.

 29 April, 2017 York Auction Centre 14th Spring Rare Breeds Sale, York Auction Centre, Murton, York YO19 5GF.

 6 May, 2017 Rare and Minority Breeds Sale, Aberdeen and Northern Marts, Thainstone Agricultural Centre, Inverurie, Aberdeenshire AB51 5XZ.